symbol/desktop-wallet/README.md

 ## Installation

-Symbol Desktop Wallet is available for Mac, Linux, and Windows.
+Symbol Desktop Wallet is available for Mac, Windows, and as a web application.

 1. Download Symbol Desktop Wallet from the [releases section](https://github.com/nemfoundation/symbol-desktop-wallet/releases).